MeridjaNassim/gestion-scolarite/README.md

 You can find it in the client/docs folder in html format

 ## Server Side documentation :
-First run the microservices , then hit this url : localhost:8080/api-docs
+First run the microservices , then hit this url : http://localhost:8080/api-docs

 # Contributors :
-   * Meridja Nassim - 1CS G6 Student at ESI
+   * Meridja Nassim - 1CS G6 Student at ESI email : ha_meridja@esi.dz
-   * Boudis Madjid - 1CS G6 Student at ESI
+   * Boudis Madjid - 1CS G6 Student at ESI : hm_boudis@esi.dz